omirobarcelo/svelte-html5-validators/README.md

 Returns the entry of the given `formControlName` of the form object.

 ##### `validate: () => void`
-Checks the validity of the form and updates the form object.
+Checks the validity of the form and updates the form object with the current form data.

+##### `clear: () => void`
+Clears the form object --undefines the values from each entry-- and invalidates each entry and the form.
+If you want to check if the form object is valid after clearing it, you will need to execute `validate`.

 ## Validators
 ### required